Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 *************
 ***Haschel***
 *************
-Haschel has a special mechanic called Thunder Charge, only active if Hashcel has his Dragoon.
+Haschel has a special mechanic called Thunder Charge.
 Thunder Charge can be applied to enemies.
 Each time a thunder based magic attack is used a Thunder Charge is applied to an enemy.
 When a Thunder Charge is gained it may generate a Spark Net or Thunderbolt item magic.